 The Walter O. Evans Fellowship for the Study of Slavery or Race

-The Beinecke Rare Book and Manuscript Library in conjunction with the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition (GLC) at the MacMillan Center at Yale University is pleased to invite applications for a one-semester post-doctoral fellowship in honor of Walter O. Evans to study the American or global experience of slavery or race in the fall of 2023 or spring of 2024.
+The Beinecke Rare Book and Manuscript Library in conjunction with the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition (GLC) at the MacMillan Center at Yale University is pleased to invite applications for a one-semester post-doctoral fellowship in honor of Walter O. Evans to study the American or global experience of slavery or race in the fall of 2025 or spring of 2026.
 The fellowship will support scholars who wish to use any of the Walter O. Evans collections, including the Evans Collection of Frederick Douglass and Douglass Family Papers, the Evans Collection of James Baldwin, and the Evans Collection of Ollie Harrington.
 The fellowship is also open to researchers interested in other collections related to race in the Beinecke Library or at any of Yale Library’s other special collections repositories, including the James Weldon Johnson Memorial Collection of African American Arts and Letters, the Yale Collection of Western Americana, and the Early Modern and Modern Collections.

 The fellowship program aims to facilitate research in Yale’s special collections by the broadest possible group of researchers, regardless of institutional association, race, cultural background, ability, sexual orientation, gender, or socioeconomic status.
 We welcome applications from scholars utilizing traditional methods of archival and bibliographic research as well as from individuals who wish to pursue creative, interdisciplinary, and non-traditional approaches to conducting research in the collections.

-Applicants will be notified of all decisions by January 20, 2023
+Applicants will be notified of all decisions by February 1, 2025.

-The fellowship must be conducted either in the fall 2023 semester or the spring 2024 semester.
+The fellowship must be conducted either in the fall 2025 semester or the spring 2026 semester.

 COVID Advisory Note

 Our ability to award fellowships to visiting researchers will be dependent on public health conditions and university guidelines.
-Current library policies can be found on the University library’s website.
+Current library policies can be found on the University library’s website

 Eligibility

-- Applicants cannot be enrolled in a degree program at the time of their fellowship.
+• Applicants cannot be enrolled in a degree program at the time of their fellowship.

 Expectations for Fellows

-- This is a residential fellowship, and fellows are expected to spend the majority of their time in residence at Yale.
+• This is a residential fellowship, and fellows are expected to spend the majority of their time in residence at Yale.

-- Fellows will be expected to participate in the intellectual life of the GLC and the larger Yale community and are encouraged to participate in the activities of library.
+• Fellows will be expected to participate in the intellectual life of the GLC and the larger Yale community and are encouraged to participate in the activities of library.
 Fellows are expected to acknowledge the support of the Library, the GLC, and the MacMillan Center in publications and lectures that stem from research conducted during the fellowship term.

 Funding Information